In Situ Generation of High-Energy Spin-Polarized Electrons in a Beam-Driven Plasma Wakefield Accelerator: Abstract

 \section{Abstract}

 \textit{In situ} generation of a high-energy, high-current, spin-polarized electron beam is an outstanding scientific challenge to the development of plasma-based accelerators for high-energy colliders.
 In this Letter we show how such a spin-polarized relativistic beam can be produced by ionization injection of electrons of certain atoms with a circularly polarized laser field into a beam-driven plasma wakefield accelerator, providing a much desired one-step solution to this challenge.
-Using time-dependent Schrödinger equation (TDSE) simulations, we show the propensity rule of spin-dependent ionization of xenon atoms can be reversed in the strong-field multi-photon regime compared with the non-adiabatic tunneling regime, leading to high total spin-polarization.
+Using time-dependent Schrödinger equation (TDSE) simulations, we show the propensity rule of spin-dependent ionization of xenon atoms does not flip as a function of photoelectron energy compared with the non-adiabatic tunneling regime, leading to high total spin polarization.
 Furthermore, three-dimensional particle-in-cell (PIC) simulations are incorporated with TDSE simulations, providing start-to-end simulations of spin-dependent strong-field ionization of xenon atoms and subsequent trapping, acceleration, and preservation of electron spin-polarization in lithium plasma.
-We show the generation of a high-current (0.8\,kA), ultra-low-normalized-emittance ($\sim$\,37\,nm), and high-energy (2.7\,GeV) electron beam within just 11 cm distance, with up to $\sim$\,31\% net spin polarization.
+We show the generation of a high-current (0.8\,kA), ultra-low-normalized-emittance ($\sim$\,37\,nm), and high-energy (2.7\,GeV) electron beam within just 11\,cm distance, with up to $\sim$\,31\% net spin polarization.
 Higher current, energy, and net spin-polarization beams are possible by optimizing this concept, thus solving a long-standing problem facing the development of plasma accelerators.

 In high-energy lepton colliders, collisions between spin-polarized electron and positron beams are preferred \cite{barish2013international}.
 Spin-polarized relativistic particles are chiral and therefore ideally suited for selectively enhancing or suppressing specific reaction channels and thereby better characterizing the quantum numbers and chiral couplings of the new particles.
 To enable science at the ever-increasing energy frontier of elementary particle physics while simultaneously shrinking the size and cost of future colliders, development of advanced accelerator technologies is considered essential.
 While plasma-based accelerator (PBA) schemes have made impressive progress in the past three decades, a concept for \textit{in situ} generation of spin-polarized beams has thus far proven elusive.
 The most common spin-polarized electron sources are based on photoemission from a Gallium Arsenide (GaAs) cathode \cite{pierce1976photoemission}.
 Spin-polarized positron beams may be obtained from pair production by polarized bremsstrahlung photons, the latter produced by passing a spin-polarized relativistic electron beam through a high-Z target \cite{abbott2016production}.
 Unfortunately, none of the above methods can generate ultra-short (few microns long) and precisely (fs) synchronized spin-polarized electron beams necessary for injection into PBAs.